 - Inclusion In Art is dedicated to advancing racial and cultural diversity in Oklahoma’s visual arts community.

-- We support artist of color with connectivity, betterment and information.
+- We support artists of color with connectivity, betterment and information.

 - Promoting racial and cultural diversity through exhibitions, workshops, creative projects and lectures.